 – Do you work on a contingency fee?

-You should further take time to discuss your car accident and injuries, and ask the car accident lawyer for their opinion of your case.
+You should further take time to discuss your car accident and injuries, and ask the injury attorneys for their opinion of your case.
 Some questions to ask include:

 – What is your assessment of my case?

-– What kind of financial settlement or judgment can I realistically expect to receive?
+– What kind of auto accident settlement or judgment can I realistically expect to receive?

 – What are the strengths of my case?
 What are the weaknesses of my case?